Blue Jays' Gibbons pranks radio show after win

-Blue Jays manager John Gibbons, apparently feeling playful after Toronto's 7-1 win over the New York Yankees, disguised his voice to call into the team's postgame radio show Monday night.
+Blue Jays manager John Gibbons, apparently feeling playful after Toronto's 7-1 win over the Yankees in New York, disguised his voice to call into the team's postgame radio show Monday night.

 "First-time caller," Gibbons said from his office without giving his name.
 But he did ask the host: "Is it the same bozos every night?"